futureofmeetings/Guides/README.md

 Any commit to the main branch should trigger thsi action

 ## Structure
-Currently the book is comprised of 7 parts

-1) Guidelines to create a dataset
-2) Guidelines to publish a dataset
-3) Guidelines to update a dataset (new versions and errata)
-4) Guidelines to retire a dataset
-5) A section covering data management related concepts: conventions, controlled vocabularies, DMPs etc
-6) A section covering technical aspects of data management: compression, chunking, interaction between metadata attributes and software, directory structure, filenames etc.
-7) An appendix section for extra materials

-Only the top level of Parts 5 and 6 will be shown in the main table of contents on the book sidebar.
-So a table of contents is available in the first page of the book to function as an index.
-The Guidelines (parts 1-4) will have refernce to the concepts and technical information where appropriate.
+The structure of this book is still to be determined.

+The plan is that the book will host guides and reviews of various online meeting and collaboration platforms.

+This section of the README should be updated once the book structure is determined.

 ## Contributors

 We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/ACDguide/Governance/graphs/contributors).
+You can see a list of current contributors in the [contributors tab](https://github.com/futureofmeetings/Guides/graphs/contributors).

 ## Credits